What is the French program about?

-Many people who undertake a major or minor in French do so to master the language itself, or as a valuable adjunct to other study in their undergraduate degree.
+Many people who undertake a major in French do so to master the language itself, or as a valuable adjunct to other study in their undergraduate degree.
 French is also a popular choice as the Arts major in combined degrees with Business, Science, Fine Arts and Education.

 Interested in studying with us?
 Explore our course and research opportunities below.

 Each course and unit is linked to its own page with more detailed information and entry requirements on the Courses & Units website.

 Your learning experience in French goes beyond the lecture and tutorials.